webiny/docs.webiny.com/docs/get-started/development-principles.md

 Our CLI supports selective component deploy, so you can only deploy the component you're working on.
 Depending on how big your service is, a deploy will take from `~7-20` seconds.
 For example, a service like `i18n` or `security` takes `7s` to deploy.
 If you're working on a Page Builder API plugin, that will take you around `20s` to deploy, since that service is much bigger.

+We're also working on a watch mechanism, so your components deploy as soon as there is a change in the components being watched.

 ### GraphQL schema tests

 To speed up GraphQL test setup we've created a helper to bootstrap your API for testing.
 The test setup now looks like this: